I rang a Bell, an Old Bell

 The Old Bell

-On my second attempt I went to the Sister and jokingly asked, “So, can I ring the bell?”
-“Yeah,” she said, “Just go up those stairs.
-Up the spiral stairs step by step, and those stairs are narrow, and then two bells greeted me.
+On my second attempt, I went to the Sister and jokingly asked, “So, may I ring the bell?”
+“Yeah,” she said, “Just go up those stairs."
+Up the spiral stairs, step by step, and those stairs are narrow, and then two bells greeted me.
 I took the rope and “ding-ding.”

 I rang a bell from the 13th Century.
 Imagine how many people over the years have heard the sound of the bells calling them.
 I was in heaven.

 Then it was on to the big city, Pamplona.
 After walking through small towns a big city was a nice change.
-I once again learned that there is not much that happen between noon and 3 pm … soon this will become the norm for me.
+I once again learned that very little happens between noon and 3 p.m. … soon this will become the norm for me.
 After I checked in, took a shower, and grabbed a bite I went in search of a SIM card.
 A Spanish SIM card and phone plan is much cheaper than using Canadian Overseas Cell Phone plans.
 For 20 Euros I got 5 GB of data and 200 min of calls.

 A thought or two

 This particular day was probably one of the most memorable ones on the Camino.
 The highlight was the old bell at San Esteban.
-They very thought of the many people who heard the sound and was called to worship is overwhelming.
-The fact that it was cast so may years ago and still ringing is amazing.
+They very thought of the many people who heard the sound and was called to worship was (and still is) overwhelming.
+The fact that it was cast so may years ago and is still ringing is amazing.
 Just think about the many people who dedicated their time and talent so that others could experience the Almighty!